Last Updated on September 13, 2023 by Lori Geurin

 5. Get Enough Fiber and Fluids

 Fiber and fluids are both important to a healthy digestive system.
 Drinking enough fluids ensures that the fiber moves through your body and prevents constipation.
 It is easy to forget to drink enough, and staying hydrated is very important.
+Carry a water bottle with you everywhere you go and take a sip every few minutes.
+Enjoy a cup of tea in the morning or after lunch.
+Herbal tea is a great choice!

 6. Schedule Vital Health Checks